Community-Cleanup/Co-Cleanup-Docs/README.md

 In this revision from Week 2 of the sprint, the following changes were made:
 - The functionality for a user to upload and attach one or more photos to an event when creating their own event will be an optional (i.e. "would like to") requirement outside of scope of MVP as per discussed project timeframe concerns.
+- A user story card added for the optional user want for a feature to be able to instant message/chat to other attendees of cleanup events.

 ![User Stories - Revision 3](./docs/trello-screenshots/user-stories-revision3.png)